Lissy93/dashy/docs/deployment.md

 ## Hosting with CDN

-Once Dashy has been built, it is effectivley just a static web app.
+Once Dashy has been built, it is effectively just a static web app.
 This means that it can be served up with pretty much any static host, CDN or web server.
 To host Dashy through a CDN, the steps are very similar to building from source: clone the project, cd into it, install dependencies, write your config file and build the app.
 Once build is complete you will have a `./dist` directory within Dashy's root, and this is the build application which is ready to be served up.

-However without Dashy's node server, there are a couple of features that will be unavailible to you, including: Writing config changes to disk through the UI, triggering a rebuild through the UI and application status checks.
+However without Dashy's node server, there are a couple of features that will be unavailable to you, including: Writing config changes to disk through the UI, triggering a rebuild through the UI and application status checks.
 Everything else will work fine.

 ---